 I like looking at Another Way of Doing Things- and I see the power in that.

-Stories are my heroes: they transforms a human from being a set of assumptions, into someone with whom I share something.
+Stories are my heroes: they transform a human from being a set of assumptions into someone with whom I share something.
 There is a huge well of power in that.